This post is updated as of January 2018 to ensure accuracy and relevancy.

 There are also more advanced methods based on the email used or IP address – but we won’t get into those here, we’ll stick to the basics.

-How Do You Find a Product to Promote?
+How Do You Find an Affiliate Product to Promote?

 Here’s the thing, you can pick just about any product that you can buy online, and there will be an affiliate program that will pay you a finders fee for referring a sale.